Hobbies and interests

 FinalistBio

-I’m a second-year psychology student at Carleton College and a first-generation college student from a low-income Vietnamese community in Texas.
+I’m a third-year psychology student at Carleton College and a first-generation college student from a low-income Vietnamese community in Texas.
 My experiences have shaped my passion for mental health and my goal of becoming a Licensed Clinical Social Worker.
 I hope to pursue an MSW, gain experience, and eventually open my own private practice to provide accessible, culturally sensitive care to those in need.

 Education